Leek and Manifold Valley Light Railway

-The Leek and Manifold Valley Light Railway (L&MVLR) was a narrow gauge railway in Staffordshire, England that operated between 1904 and 1934.
+The Leek and Manifold Valley Light Railway (L&MVLR) was a narrow gauge railway in Staffordshire, England, that operated between 1904 and 1934.
 The line mainly carried milk from dairies in the region, acting as a feeder to the system.
 It also provided passenger services to the small villages and beauty spots along its route.
-The line was built to a narrow gauge and to the light rail standards provided by the Light Railways Act 1896 to reduce construction costs.

-The route of the line is now a foot- and cycle- path.
+The line was built to a narrow gauge and to the light rail standards provided by the Light Railways Act 1896, to reduce construction costs.
+The route of the line is now a rail trail.